-Checks validity of provided set of model parameter samples sam set in this ModelLink instance.
+Checks validity of provided set of model parameter samples sam_set in this ModelLink instance.

-- sam_set (1D or 2D array_like) Parameter/sample set to validate in this ModelLink instance. - name (str) The name of the parameter/sample set, which is used in the error message if the validation fails.
+- sam_set (1D or 2D array_like or dict) Parameter/sample set to validate in this ModelLink instance. - name (str) The name of the parameter/sample set, which is used in the error message if the validation fails.

 Returns sam_set (1D or 2D ndarray object) - The provided sam_set if the validation was successful.
+If sam_set was a dict, it will be converted to a ndarray object.

-get_backup_path(emul_i)
+get_backup_path(emul_i, suffix)

-Returns the absolute path to a backup file made by this ModelLink instance, using the provided emul_i.
+Returns the absolute path to a backup file made by this ModelLink instance, using the provided emul_i and suffix.